Washington Labor Compliance

 5. Review and set your overtime, break, custom break, and wages & pay settings.

-6. Under the Advanced Labor section, Washington - Seattle labor compliance settings will automatically populate as per the Jurisdiction set earlier.
-Checkmark the options according to your preferences:
+6. Under the Advanced Labor section, select the compliance options according to your preferences.

-8. To restore default Washington (including Overtime rules), click Re-sync labor & compliance settings:
+Note: To restore default Washington rules and overtime settings, select Re-sync labor & compliance settings.

 Right to Rest

 Employees require a 10-hour rest period after a previous day's shift.
-A warning appears on the schedule if a shift falls within a rest period and a premium is paid equivalent to 1.5 times the employee's base rate for all hours worked within the rest period if the employee punches in.
+A warning appears on the schedule if a shift falls within a rest period.
+If the employee punches in, a premium is paid equivalent to 1.5 times the employee's base rate for all hours worked within that rest period.

 Schedule change advanced notice

-• On-call shifts not worked: The employee is owed 50% (0.5x) of their regular rate of pay for the scheduled on-call hours if an employee is required to be on-call but is not called into work.
+• Employees are owed 50% of the regular rate of pay for scheduled on-call hours if they are required to be on-call but are not called into work.

 Exemptions

 Important: Fair Workweek Seattle is only required for companies with 500 or more employees worldwide.
-Only enable this exception if your company qualifies.
+Only enable the Advanced Labor settings if your company qualifies.

 On the Schedule page